 Visual Branding (Logos), Publications (Brochures / Corporate Annual Reports), Websites for NYC Startups

 The design process is typically linear, whether it’s a logo design, magazine, brochure, corporate annual report, or startup website.
 Steps include the initial brief, research, roughs, and so on.
-Along the way are basic components (or elements) that designers must consider and factor into every distinctive design solution.
+Throughout the process, designers must consider fundamental elements that shape every distinctive solution.

 Time/Budget: This is what makes graphic design an applied art.